jdivyansh/shree-enterprise/README.txt

-SHRI ENTERPRISE - Blue theme final.
-Open index.html, AppyFlow key embedded, enter GSTIN to auto-fill.
+SHRI ENTERPRISE - Final (WhatsApp + AppyFlow ready).
+Open index.html and use the buttons.